 Through work of the Community Development Health Worker, the Coordinator and annual funding received from Dublin City Council and the HSE, Regeneration Board will continue offering supports and community activities to the residents of Margaret Kennedy Road, Court, and the surrounding area.
 These will include:

 - Community Health and Well Being: Exercise and physical activities, community garden, and support with various activities for women’s group, men’s group, younger women’s group, younger men’s group, Girls With Attitude Group, Muslim Women’s Group and breakfast group.

-• Community Development: St Teresa’s Gardens Residents Development Group
+- Community Development: Through St Teresa’s Gardens Residents Development Group